Aryan-Pericharan/F26-ECSE395-axp1295_new/Weekly project log/README.md

 ### week2.md:
 Describes the meeting we had with out stakeholder and has the notes that I collated after the meeting

+### week3.md:
+Describes 2 team meeting where the team worked on the project background and needs assignemnt